Azure/avdaccelerator/workload/docs/deploy-baseline.md

 ## Redeployment Considerations

-When redeploying the baseline automation with the same deployment prefix value, clean up of previously created resource groups or at least their contained resources will need to be removed before the new deployment is executed, this will prevent the duplication of resources (key vaults and storage accounts) and conflicts of IP range overlap when creating the AVD virtual network.
+When redeploying the baseline automation with the same deployment prefix value, clean up of previously created resource groups or at least their contained resources will need to be removed before the new deployment is executed, this will prevent the duplication of resources (key vaults and storage accounts) and conflicts of IP range overlap when creating the Azure Virtual Desktop virtual network.

 ## Other Deployment Options